 In this context, this means only owning devices that align with your values and principles.
 This is opposed to making purchases based on impulse, pressure from people, or what's trending.

 Also, you can purchase second-hand gadgets.
 These usually come without the plastic packaging of new items.
+Further, invest in rechargeable batteries for your remotes, toys, and other tech items to avoid disposing of single-use ones.
 This allows you to avoid unnecessary packaging while reducing the impact of technology on the environment.

 The practice of reusing and refilling containers at home helps to prevent turning them to waste products.
 These containers include plastic containers, bottles, and glass jars.
 This practice debunks the idea that going low waste or zero waste means only shopping for new items.